 - A run report must be filed with law enforcement and Washington State Patrol Clearing house when a youth is missing from care.

-- When a youth is missing from care overnight or longer, the case must be staffed with a supervisor within two calendar days.
+- When a youth is missing from care overnight or longer, the case must be staffed with a supervisor within two calendar days, excluding weekends and holidays.

 - An attorney must be requested (if the youth does not have an attorney) for all youth missing from care overnight or longer.